 - The Participant may make qualified and non-qualified withdrawals from his/her CollegeInvest Account in accordance with applicable CollegeInvest plan guidelines.
 See Plan Disclosure Statements for the Plan you are invested in for more details.

 - CollegeInvest will disburse the funds in the Matching Grant Account only for qualified 529 expenses at a qualified higher education institution as defined by Section 529 of the Internal Revenue Code.
-Such a disbursement will only be made to match the amount of a qualified withdrawal from the Participant’s CollegeInvest Account for the same Beneficiary.

 The following applies to investment options for Accounts: